medabalimi/w2v-scripts/README.md

 Please have a look at generate_evalout.sh for how to create manifests or kaldi hypothesis outputs

 # Evaluation
-The docker with the models and blind evaluatuion data can be accessed from the Docker hub
+The docker with the models and blind evaluatuion data can be accessed from the Docker hub.
+Please note that this is built without CUDA and will be significantly slower than with CUDA.
+However this is not likely to have dependency issues with various GPU drivers and CUDA versions and would work on most systems.

     ## Start the docker container
     docker run --shm-size 16G -it medabalimi/is21_subtask2:latest